<?php echo $image->getTitle() ?>

 PALS stands for Patient Advice and Liaison Services (PALS).

-It is available to assist with any concerns you may have with the healthcare you are receiving and can help resolve problems or provide independent advice.
+PALS are available to assist with any concerns or feedback you may have with the healthcare you are receiving from Warrington or Halton hospital and can help resolve problems or provide independent advice.

 What is PALS?

-The Patient Advice and Liaison Service (PALS) is a confidential service that offers on-the-spot help to you.
-As a patient, relative or carer sometimes you may need to turn to someone for help, advice or support.
-This is where PALS can help.
+PALS is an independent and confidential service that offers advice and support to patients, their families, and carers.
+As a patient, relative or carer sometimes you may need to turn to someone for help, assistance, or support.
 PALS helps you to sort out any problems or concerns you may have about the care we provide, guiding you, your family or friends through the different services available within the NHS.

-• Listen to your concerns, suggestions or queries
+• Listen to your concerns, suggestions, or feedback.

-• Help sort out problems quickly on your behalf by liaising with other staff
+• Help resolve concerns quickly on your behalf by liaising with other staff.

-Although the PALS officer works for the hospital, their job is to help you and provide an independent service - resolving your issue as quickly as possible using their knowledge and expertise.
+The role of a PALS officer to help you and provide an independent service - resolving your issue as quickly as possible.
 They act independently when handling patient and family concerns - liaising with nursing and medical staff, managers and others to resolve problems and provide prompt solutions.

 However, PALS does not replace the formal NHS Complaints Procedure and any person wishing to pursue a formal complaint can find out more in the concerns and formal complaints section of the website here.